Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Age and Health Considerations

-Just like humans, dogs' exercise needs change as they age.
-Puppies have significantly different exercise requirements compared to adult dogs, and senior dogs may have limitations due to age-related conditions.
+Just like humans, dogs' exercise needs change as they age. have significantly different exercise requirements compared to adult dogs, and senior dogs may have limitations due to age-related conditions.
 It is important to consider your dog's age and overall health when designing an exercise routine.
 Consult with your veterinarian to ensure that the exercise program you choose is suitable for your dog's specific needs.

 Consulting with a Veterinarian